CloudBoost/developers/tutorials/en/pushnotifications/javascript.md

 ```
 </span>

-#Query on push
+#Query on Push Notifications

-Or, You can make queries on Device by wrapping the command inside a **CloudQuery**.
+Or, You can make queries on Device Table by using a **CloudQuery**.

 ==JavaScript==
 <span class="js-lines" data-query="querysend">